RichStephens/fujinet-lobby/clients/cross-platform/README.md

 The goal of the [FujiNet Lobby](http://fujinet.online:8080/) is to make it easy to find and play online games that span multiple platforms.

-The Lobby Client can be booted directly from config and displays a real time list of online game servers.
+The Lobby can be started directly from config by pressing **`L`** and displays a real time list of online game servers.

 ## Supported Systems
 * Atari